A good project is engaging, relevant, and fun for students to share their learning.

 - Video: This is always my go too digital project.
 It allows students to show what they know to explain their thinking quickly and easily.
 It is an easy way to grab a presentation but in a way that doesn’t eat a tremendous amount of class time.

-- Social Media Profile: like a biography but modernized.
-Students can create a Facebook profile, an Instagram feed or twitter feed that represents a person or concept.
+- Social Media Profile: a modernized biography!
+Students create a Facebook profile, an Instagram feed or twitter feed, that represents a person or concept.
 If we think of a social media feed as capturing a moment in our lives in a curated way, then a social media feed will fit into many history, science, or language projects.

-- Walking Tour Plan: what to know what a place looks like but cannot go.
-This is a great time to use the tech at our fingers to explore more areas through the use of google classroom.
+- Walking Tour Plan: want to know what a place looks like, but can’t go?
+This is a great time to use the tech at our fingers!
+Explore more from the safety of your classrooms; everything from your own neighbourhood to a local zoo or museum!
 When I worked as an ESL teacher google street view was my best friend as we explored our community and the vocabulary around them through our virtual walking tours around our neighbourhood.

 - Explainer Video: Ever have a concept that can be explained using a how-to video.
 These explainer videos are an excellent way for students to teach and explain different ideas to others.
 Math and science are great subjects to explore these concepts as students can film themselves completing their work and telling how it was done and why.